Kalibangan: End of civilization

 Robert Raikes has argued that Kalibangan was abandoned because the river dried up.
 Prof. B. B. Lal (retd.
-Director General of Archaeological Survey of India) supports this view by asserting: "Radiocarbon dates indicate that the Mature Harappan settlement at Kalibangan had to be abandoned sometime around 2650 BCE.
+Director General of Archaeological Survey of India) supports this view by asserting: "Radiocarbon dates indicate that the Mature Harappan settlement at Kalibangan had to be abandoned sometime around 2650 BC.
 And, as the hydrological evidence indicates, this abandonment took place on account of the drying up of the Sarasvati (Ghaggar).
 This latter part is duly established by the work of Raikes, an Italian hydrologist, and of his Indian collaborators".

 Modern Kalibangan

-Kalibangan name translates to "black bangles" ("Kālā", in Punjabi, means black and "bangan" means bangles).
+Kalibangan name translates to "black bangles" ("Kāļā", in the local Bagri language means black and "bangan" means bangles).
 A few miles downstream is the railway station and township named Pilibangā, which means Yellow Bangles.

 ASI set up an Archaeological Museum at Kālibangan in 1983 to store the excavated materials here during 1961–69.
 In one gallery, Pre-Harappan finds are displayed, while Harappan finds are displayed in the other two galleries.